 - Work progress is more measurable.
 I know how much I have done, how much remains to do.
 I can work better with time estimates.
 It won’t happen to me that I edited a single photo for hours and got into a time delay.

-What are the disadvantages of band photo processing, can it be used in all situations?
+What are the disadvantages of assembly processing, can it be used for photos in all situations?

 What is the disadvantage of assembly line photo process?
 Routine is also a disadvantage.
 Editing photos is no longer as fun as editing one photo at a time and seeing its change from start to end in your hands.